tom-favereau/graphs/README.md

 - Press \'<p\>' to introduce a perturbation if the graph gets stuck in a potential well.
 - Press '\<f\>' to stabilize the graph step by step.

-**Please let me know if you need any further improvements or if you have any additional information to add to the README.**